What is organic wine？

 The period to convert a conventional vineyard to an organic one is set to three years or longer under the EU organic

 bodies.
-This practice is called "lutte raisonnée", meaning a middle path between conventional
+This practice is called "lutte raisonnée", meaning "the reasoned struggle", a middle path between conventional

 and strictly organic farming, and these wines are called Reduced in our website.